Gender Inequality Index

-The Gender Inequality Index (GII) is an index for measurement of gender disparity that was introduced in the 2010 Human Development Report 20th anniversary edition by the United Nations Development Programme (UNDP).
+The Gender Inequality Index (GII) is an index for the measurement of gender disparity that was introduced in the 2010 Human Development Report 20th anniversary edition by the United Nations Development Programme (UNDP).
 According to the UNDP, this index is a composite measure to quantify the loss of achievement within a country due to gender inequality.
 It uses three dimensions to measure opportunity cost: reproductive health, empowerment, and labor market participation.

 The new index was introduced as an experimental measure to remedy the shortcomings of the previous indicators, the Gender Development Index (GDI) and the Gender Empowerment Measure (GEM), both of which were introduced in the 1995 Human Development Report.

 Origins

 As international recognition of the importance of eliminating gender inequality was growing, the Gender Development Index (GDI) and the Gender Empowerment Measure (GEM) were introduced in the 1995 Human Development Report.
 The GDI and GEM became the primary indices for measuring global gender inequality for the United Nations Human Development Reports.
-The GDI and GEM faced much criticism for their methodological and conceptual limitations.
+The GDI and GEM faced criticism for their methodological and conceptual limitations.

 Beneria and Permanyer have explained that the GDI and GEM are not measurements of gender inequality in and of themselves.
-The GDI is a composite index which measures development within a country then negatively corrects for gender inequality; and the GEM measures the access women have to attaining means of power in economics, politics, and making decisions.
+The GDI is a composite index which measures development within a country and then negatively corrects for gender inequality; and the GEM measures the access women have to attaining means of power in economics, politics, and making decisions.
 Both of which Beneria and Permanyer claim are inaccurate in clearly capturing gender inequality.
+The GDI fails to include measuring the position of women as compared to men in society, even if it shows the human development costs of gender inequalities in basic human development.
+Schüler also notes that both the GEM and GDI failed to create any recognition for gender inequality, and the continuance of gender disparities kept going internationally.
 According to the UNDP, the GDI was criticized for its inability to accurately measure gender inequality for its components being too closely related to the Human Development Index (HDI), a composite measure of human development used by the UNDP.